zepab/home-assistant-matter-hub/packages/documentation/README.md

 > configured Matter-port of your bridge.
 Make sure that there is no firewall or VLAN setup in place blocking the
 > communication between the bridge and your controller.

+See also [this page](./faq/Connectivity%20Issues.md) for common connectivity issues.

 #### Additional references

 This project is based on `matter.js`, which implements the Matter protocol natively in JavaScript.